-- (1) These Guidelines provide a framework for the creation, amendment, suspension and withdrawal of courses and units at the University of New England (UNE).
-These Guidelines are designed to ensure that: - a. continuous improvement and quality assurance processes are maintained in the development, continuance and cessation of academic programs; and - b. courses and units meet or exceed the appropriate academic standards and are aligned with the University's Strategic Plan and values. - (2) These Guidelines apply to all undergraduate, postgraduate award and non-award courses, offered by the University in regard to: - a. the creation of new courses and units; - b. amendments to existing courses and units; and - c. the suspension and withdrawal of courses and units. - (3) These Guidelines do not apply to higher degree by research courses. - (4) Within these Guidelines: - a.
+- (1) This Policy provides a framework for the creation, amendment, suspension and withdrawal of courses and units at the University of New England (UNE).
+This Policy is designed to ensure that: - a. continuous improvement and quality assurance processes are maintained in the development, continuance and cessation of academic programs; and - b. courses and units meet or exceed the appropriate academic standards and are aligned with the University's Strategic Plan and values. - (2) This Policy applies to all undergraduate, postgraduate award and non-award courses, offered by the University in regard to: - a. the creation of new courses and units; - b. amendments to existing courses and units; and - c. the suspension and withdrawal of courses and units. - (3) This Policy does not apply to higher degree by research courses. - (4) Within this Policy: - a.
 Part A covers the design of courses and units; and - b.
 Part B covers the approval process for courses and units.